rrirower/trick-play-file-maker/README.md

 * Minimum screen resolution: 1366 X 768.

 # Installation.
-Please donwload the latest setup file.
+Please download the setup file from the latest branch.

 # Support.
 This software is provided "as is".
 Software support is avaliable by submitting an "issue".